 Here’s another shirt we did that did fairly well:

 MY LAWYER CAN BEAT UP YOUR LAWYER

 That sold because everyone, it seems, knows a lawyer or two.

 I once submitted a shirt with an extra sleeve on one side.
 It said, NUCLEAR POWER PLANT GUARD.
 Obviously, it didn’t sell.
 How many people are going to see it in a store and say, “Oh, I’ve got to get this for Bob, it’s perfect for him!”
 I mean, how many nuclear power plant guards are there?
 Concentrate on a target group that millions of people could belong to.
 There are millions of women who love to go to garage sales.
 There are millions of cat lovers.
 There are millions of people who clip coupons.
 Choose your audience and then write a shirt they’d be proud to wear.

 Keep in mind that only positive labels work.
-A T-shirt company is not going to produce any negative dieting shirts because who would want to wear a shirt that says, “I’m fat and I need to lose weight”?
+My friend Gibson is not going to do any dieting shirts because who would want to wear a shirt that says, “I’m fat and I need to lose weight”?
 Write a message that someone would be proud wear so they can announce to the world, “This is who I am!”